itsnehagarg/GitHubActionsProject/README.md

 1. Why is your CI CD pipeline setup on GitHub Actions?
 2. How do you setup GitHub Actions?
 3. Explain the files (eg. yaml files) created while setting up GitHub Actions.
+4. Explain pros and cons of using Jenkins and GitHub Actions.